Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The ``cutting'' regime

-Furthermore, as observed in figure~\ref{fig:cr0p2-rcyls-re2000}. a weaker ring structure that continues to propagate in the $z$ direction can also form from these secondary structures.
-This ring is a tertiary structure of the process, and contains only a small fraction of the original circulation: slightly less than 10\% in the $y$–$z$ plane, where it is strongest.
+Furthermore, as observed in figure~\ref{fig:cr0p2-rcyls-re2000}. a weaker ring structure that continues to propagate in the $z$ direction can also form from the interaction.
+This ring is barely visible in \ref{fig:cont-cr0p2-rcyl0p4-wth-re2000} and \ref{fig:cr0p2-rcyl0p4-wth-re2000} as it is much weaker than the other structures.
+It is a tertiary structure of the process, and contains only a small fraction of the original circulation: slightly less than 10\% in the $y$–$z$ plane, where it is strongest.
 It is therefore much weaker than the surviving primary rings observed in the wire regime.
 We can still state that $T_D=0.4$ remains within the cutting regime at higher Reynolds numbers, as the remnant ring is phenomenologically distinct from a surviving primary ring.